zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-11-04-cheat-sheet.markdown

 ### Value of Grounded Architecture Structure
 * When a Grounded Architecture structure is in place, it can significantly impact an organization's functioning.
-* These impact categories are Executing At Scale, Increasing the Quality of Decision-Making with Data, Maximizing Organizational Alignment & Learning, and Higher Adaptivity.
+* These impact categories are Executing At Scale, Improving the Quality of Decision-Making with Data, Maximizing Organizational Alignment & Learning, and Higher Adaptivity.

 ## Being Architect: Introduction

 ### Architects as Superglue
 * Architects in IT organizations should develop as “superglue,” people who hold architecture, technical details, business needs, and people together across a large organization or complex projects.
 * Architects need to be technically strong.
 But their unique strengths should stem from being able to relate technical issues with business and broader issues.
-* Architects should stand on three legs: Skills, Impact, and Leadership.
+* Architects should stand on three legs: skills, impact, and leadership.

 ### Skills
 * A typical skillset of an architect includes hard (technical) skills, soft (people & social) skills, product development, and business skills.